WasteLand-Dev/AdventureTime/README.md

 This modpack will give you a lot of emotions.
 Starting from realistic village mechanics: conversations, creating a family, professions, guards, ending with a space race and aliens!
 You also have to protect the earth from arachnids.
 But be careful with every mob: there is no hardcore bleeding mechanic in the modpack!

+## Community
+We are an open community, always ready to help.
+We have our own discord server with a forum, a github page where you can leave noticed bugs or your suggestions.

+## Perfomance
+We recommend allocate minimum 8GB of ram for singleplayer game and 6GB for playing on server.
+And quad core cpu is strongly recommended.

 ## Install Liroth mod!

 ### Changelog: